Venafi/VenafiPS/README.md

 [![PowerShell Gallery Version](https://img.shields.io/powershellgallery/v/VenafiPS?style=plastic)](https://www.powershellgallery.com/packages/VenafiPS)
 ![PowerShell Gallery](https://img.shields.io/powershellgallery/dt/VenafiPS?style=plastic)

 Welcome to VenafiPS.
-Here you will find a PowerShell module to automate Venafi Trust Protection Platform core functionality as well as code signing.
-Support for Venafi as a Service has also recently been added.
+Here you will find a PowerShell module to automate Venafi Trust Protection Platform and Venafi as a Service.
 Please let us know how you are using this module and what we can do to make it better!
-Ask questions or provide feedback in the Discussions section or feel free to submit an issue.
+Ask questions or provide feedback in the Discussions section or feel free to [submit an issue](https://github.com/Venafi/VenafiPS/issues).

-:warning: **Please note, as of version 4.0, the license has changed and is now Apache 2.0** :warning:

 ## Documentation